 - Relationship Science: one of the earliest entrants in the market, which does some lightweight relationship scoring – but also combines it with potential 2nd and 3rd-degree connections based on looking at overlapping work experiences.

-- Affinity: a newer entrant that does some relationship scoring, and also allows groups across funds to share their networks with each other (what they call “Alliances”).
+- Affinity: is a newer entrant that does relationship scoring and allows groups across funds to share their networks.

 Though these services do (by their nature) create a competitive situation vs. other prospective buyers, they also bring forth many benefits: